atlassian/data-center-helm-charts/docs/docs/examples/bitbucket/BITBUCKET_MIRRORS.md

 ### Overview

 1. Install the **primary** as usual with Bitbucket Helm chart.
-      * You need to make sure the instance comply with all the above listed requirements.
+      * You need to make sure the instance complies with all the above listed requirements.
 2. Install the **mirror** with second Bitbucket Helm chart.
       * There is a set of properties that need to be configured to make the mirror work.
 3. Approve the **mirror** in the **primary** instance.